 Always practice all yoga poses using steps so that you can do it effectively and perfectly, and prevent yourself from any injury.

-Start this pose by sitting down in squat position.
+Start this pose by sitting down in a squat position.
 Keep your feet near each other and your heels on the ground or a folded blanket.

 Now open up our thighs wide and put them wider than your torso.
 Now exhale and bend forward in such a way that your fits between your thighs.